 - Avoid Aspirin or Ibuprofen and proceed with Panadol.

-- Do not rinse for the first 24 hours after extraction.
+- Do not rinse for the first 24 hours after your wisdom tooth extraction.

-- After the first 24 hours rinse your mouth with warm salt water ,every 3 hours for 3 days to avoid any food particles lodging in the area of extraction.
+- After the first 24 hours, rinse your mouth with warm salt water every three hours for three days to avoid any food particles lodging in the area of extraction.

-- Dry socket syndrome : Can happen 3-4 days after the surgery which causes throbbing pain on the extraction site. if this happens do not worry as it is a common occurrence but return to Gorgeous Smiles Dentistry so the dentist can irrigate the wound with disinfectant material and place a sooting dressing on the extractions site.
+- Dry socket syndrome can happen 3-4 days after the surgery, which causes throbbing pain on the wisdom tooth extraction site.
+If this happens, do not worry as it is a common occurrence, but return to Gorgeous Smiles Dentistry so the dentist can irrigate the wound with disinfectant material and place a soothing dressing on the tooth extraction site.
 This shall repeat every two days until the pain is fully gone.

-- If Antibiotics have been prescribed for you please take them as directed, do mention to your dentist if you have any allergies in advance (eg. Penicillin Allergy).
+- If Antibiotics have been prescribed for you, please take them as directed.
+Tell your dentist if you have any allergies in advance (e.g. Penicillin Allergy).
 Rest and have minimum activity.
-If you are currently on birth controls they might be inactivated by antibiotics.
+If you are currently on birth control pills, they might be inactivated by antibiotics.

-- Pain is most following the surgery and subsides the day after, thus we recommend take your prescribed pain killers before the numbness wears off to avoid any pain, take it easy and rest at least the first day after surgery.
-Do not take painkillers with empty stomach. *
+- Pain mostly happens following the surgery and subsides the day after.
+So, we recommend that you take your prescribed painkillers before the numbness wears off to avoid any pain, and to take it easy and rest at least the first day after surgery.
+Do not take painkillers with empty stomach

-- Avoid anything hot, hot food or drink or shower that can agitate the extraction site and cause more bleeding.
+- Avoid anything hot.
+Hot food, a hot drink, or a hot shower can agitate the extraction site and cause more bleeding.